 Let us learn how to Insert a page break in Excel with a few examples by following the above steps.

 - Suppose we have the following data in our worksheet.

-- We want both the set of tables printed separately.
+- We want both sets of tables printed separately.
 If we currently print the sheet, we can see that it prints the whole table together.
 Press the CTRL + P and check.

 - To insert a page break, Select a row from where we want to begin a new page.

-- Under the page layout section, in the page layout tab, click on Breaks; we have three options that popped up.
+- Under the page layout section, click on Breaks in the page layout tab; three options pop up.
 Click on Insert Page Break.

-- Here’s how our data looks like now.
+- Here’s what our data looks like now.

 4. Now check for print preview.